-This disease can result in yield losses of 10 to 70 per cent in susceptible varieties and a total yield loss has been reported when severe epidemics occur.
-Like other leaf and stem diseases, yield losses are roughly proportional to the plant area infected.
+This disease can result in yield losses of 10 to 90 per cent in wheat varieties and 5 to 50 per cent in barley varieties, as demonstrated in experimental plots under natural infection conditions in central Alberta.
+A total yield loss has been reported when severe epidemics occur in other parts of the world.
+Like other leaf and stem diseases, yield losses due to stripe rust are roughly proportional to the leaf area infected.
 Yield losses are generally most severe when the infection occurs prior to heading.

 Why has stripe rust become a problem recently?

-Although stripe rust is not a new disease, it was limited to cooler climates (e.g. Pacific Northwest region of the USA), and so was previously not a disease of concern for wheat breeding programs on the Canadian prairies.
-However, new races of the fungus appear to have evolved that are adapted to the moderate summer temperatures on the prairies.
-As for all rust diseases, stripe rust spores do not typically over-winter this far north, instead arriving on wind currents from rust-infested cereal regions in the United States.
-However, the stripe rust fungus has been overwintering in the prairie region in recent years, which is why the disease has been observed earlier in the growing season.
-Warmer winters may have led to a greater potential for overwintering in the prairie region.
-Widespread production of susceptible varieties and delayed seeding of wheat for swath grazing may have also exacerbated stripe rust levels.
+Although stripe rust is not a new disease, it was limited to cooler climates (e.g. Pacific Northwest region of the USA), and so was previously not a disease of concern for the wheat breeding programs on the Canadian Prairies.
+However, new races of the fungus appear to have evolved that are better adapted to the moderate summer temperatures as well as becoming more adapted to some of the previously resistant cereal varieties of the Prairies.
+Widespread production of susceptible stripe rust varieties and delayed seeding of wheat for swath grazing may have heightened stripe rust levels.

 How do I identify stripe rust in my fields and what fields are most at risk?

 There are varying levels of resistance to stripe rust in current wheat varieties.
 Two row barley is generally more resistant than six row barley.
 More extensive rating for stripe rust reaction has recently been initiated and ratings are included in variety selection charts.
 Breeding for stripe rust resistance in both wheat and barley has been underway in western Canada breeding programs.
 Refer to the Alberta Seed Guide for stripe rust ratings.